 Debian Package

-The Debian package installs a basic configuration file to /etc/cassandra-easy-stress/log4j2.yaml
+The Debian package installs a basic configuration file to /etc/cassandra-easy-stress/log4j2.yaml.

 Exporting Metrics